Represented by

 The Kevin Elyot Award - 2022

-Apples & Snakes: Jerwood Arts Poetry in Performance Award - 2021 Elspeth Kydd Memorial Prize for Film Studies - 2021
+Apples & Snakes: Jerwood Arts Poetry in Performance Award - 2021

-Out-Spoken Poetry Award - shortlist 2019
+Out-Spoken Poetry Award - Shortlist 2019